April 25, 2019

 What you won’t be doing during orientation is talking about the specific duties of the position.

-Show your new hire around the pharmacy, taking special care to introduce them to everyone and making sure to briefly explain each team member’s role.
+Show your new employee around the pharmacy, taking special care to introduce them to everyone and making sure to briefly explain each team member’s role.

 Introductions, even if brief, help new team members become oriented, even if they don’t remember everybody’s name the first time.